arduino/help-center-content/content/Arduino Cloud/Web Editor/Import-your-sketchbook-and-libraries-to-the-Web-Editor.md

 3. Import your sketchbook to the cloud:

    Go to the [Web Editor](https://create.arduino.cc/editor).
 When you are logged in and ready, hit the import button on the sketchbook panel.
-A popup with some instructions on how to import files into the Web Editor will be displayed.
+A pop-up with some instructions on how to import files into the Web Editor will be displayed.
 Press “Import” to continue.

    You will now see a file system window, select your `Arduino.zip` pack.
 Wait for the import process to finish.
 If your sketchbook is big (containing lots of files), this may take a while.